top of page

 co-founder

-+ director of training, facilitation and partnerships
++ director of literacy, training and partnerships

 Xanelé Mennen